x3mxray/Sitecore.CDP.ML/README.md

 # Sitecore.CDP.ML
-ML enpoint for Sitecore CPD demo.
+ML enpoint for Sitecore CDP demo.
 Age and gender prediction by photo